 Some studies have shown that people are not only able to synchronize their behavior, but that they can also sync up their physiology.

 “Interpersonal synchronization” can manifest in various ways.
 For example, when people watch the same movie, their brain activity synchronizes.
-Similarly, when lovers stare into each other’s eyes, their hearts quite literally beat as one.
+Similarly, when lovers stare into each other’s eyes, their hearts quite literally beat

 The team was led by Pavel Goldstein, a postdoctoral pain researcher in the Cognitive and Affective Neuroscience Lab at CU Boulder, and the findings were published in the journal Scientific Reports.